Deploy extensions in a CD pipeline

-If you have a theme that you want to work with programmatically, then you can integrate Shopify CLI into your CI/CD pipeline to perform actions like pushing, pulling, and publishing a theme.
+If you have an app extension that you want to deploy to Shopify regularly, then you can integrate Shopify CLI into your CI/CD pipeline to programmatically deploy your app components using the

 What you'll learnAnchor link to section titled "What you'll learn"

-In this tutorial, you'll learn how to set up your CI/CD pipeline to work with themes programmatically.
-To do so, you'll gather the credentials necessary to run the CLI commands, and then add a step to your CI/CD pipeline that installs Shopify CLI and runs CLI commands.
+In this tutorial, you'll learn how to set up your CI/CD pipeline to deploy your app extensions programmatically.
+To do so, you'll gather the information necessary to run the CLI commands, and then add a step to your CI/CD pipeline that installs Shopify CLI and pushes your app extensions to Shopify.

 RequirementsAnchor link to section titled "Requirements"